 A voluntary management committee is a committed group of people who manage a community service.
 The committee is the employer of staff who work at the provision and is legally and financially responsible for the business.

-Childcare that is established on a charitable basis has to have a voluntary management committee who ensures the objectives and aims of the setting are met on a "not for profit" basis – this means the outcomes for children and young people are the main focus and any profit is reinvested back into the setting.
+Childcare established on a charitable basis has to have a voluntary management committee that ensures the objectives and aims of the setting are met on a "not for profit" basis – this means:

-If you are thinking about setting up a new early years and childcare group, this information should help you be clear on all aspects from choosing a legal structure and writing a constitution to opening a back account and allocating roles and responsibilities.
+If you're thinking about setting up a new early years and childcare group, this information should help you be clear on all aspects from choosing a legal structure and writing a constitution, to opening a back account and allocating roles and responsibilities.

-Managing the groups finances is a whole group's responsibility.
-The group will run smoothly if the financial side of things is managed well.
-This information will give you the tools and practical tips on budgeting and planning for the future.
+This information will give you tools and practical tips on budgeting and planning for the future.
 A set of basic financial rules will help your group be consistent in how you handle money and keep records.

 Safer Recruitment and management of staff

-In a committee run setting, the committee as a whole are legally responsible for employing staff, recruiting new committee members and all employment matters.
-As employment law changes regularly, it is essential to know the Safer Recruitment 12 Steps Checklist
+In a committee-run setting, the committee as a whole are legally responsible for employing staff, recruiting new committee members and all employment matters.
+As employment law changes regularly, it's essential to know the Safer Recruitment 12 Steps Checklist.

 Becoming a Charitable Incorporated Organisation (CIO)

-- Safety Net "working with communities to keep children safe" Safety Net work to improve safety and well-being for children, young people and families at home, school and in their communities.
+- Safety Net is "working with communities to keep children safe", Safety Net works to improve safety and well-being for children, young people and families at home, school and in their communities

-- Resource Centre "a really useful place for community groups" The Resource Centre provides an information service, equipment to hire and a self-service print and design service.
+- Resource Centre is "a really useful place for community groups", Resource Centre provides an information service, equipment to hire and a self-service print and design service

-- Community Works "we give community groups and voluntary organisations the support and the platform they need to make as big a difference as possible to local lives and issues"
+- Community Works "gives community groups and voluntary organisations the support and the platform they need to make as big a difference as possible to local lives and issues"

-- Charity Commission - The Government organisation who register and regulate charities in England and Wales
+- Charity Commission is the government organisation that registers and regulates charities in England and Wales

-- ACAS (Advisory, Conciliation and Arbitration Service) provides free and impartial information and advice to employers and employees on all aspects of workplace relations and employment law.
-"We support good relationships between employers and employees which underpin business success and when things go wrong we help by providing conciliation to resolve workplace problems"
+- ACAS (Advisory, Conciliation and Arbitration Service) "supports good relationships between employers and employees which underpin business success and when things go wrong we help by providing conciliation to resolve workplace problems", ACAS provides free and impartial information and advice to employers and employees on all aspects of workplace relations and employment law